k-bosko/k-bosko.github.io/_posts/2019-10-01-Udacity-Data-Science-Nanodegree.md

 I chose Starbucks project as I want to pivot my Data Science skills towards **Marketing**.

-If you want to see my Capstone, you can find the technical report [HERE](https://www.cross-validated.com/Starbucks-Rewards-Program/) or the presentation on my GitHub [HERE](https://github.com/k-bosko/Starbucks_rewards).
+If you want to see my Capstone, you can find [the technical report on my blog](/Starbucks-Rewards-Program/) or the [presentation on my GitHub](https://github.com/k-bosko/Starbucks_rewards).

 ### Recommendation
 I am rather ambivalent about the program.
 If I had the choice[^ft4], I would probably skip the Data Science Nanodegree.
 However, after completing it, I  recognize its value.
 I do use a lot of coding practices that I learned by taking the program (like code refactoring, writing clean functions, writing proper Readmes on GitHub, etc), which I think differentiates me from other Data Science candidates.
 At the same time, I can't say that I can now easily deploy data products into the cloud.
-What you get is merely an overview of Data Engineering and Software Developing worlds, which is good but is not super pressing in terms of skills.
+What you get is merely an overview of Data Engineering and Software Developing worlds, which is good but is not super pressing in terms of skills for Data Scientists.

 -----------------------------------------------------